Comparisons12 min read

 Key Features

-• Stellar Shared Hosting — 3 tiers (Stellar, Stellar Plus, Stellar Business) with SSD storage, unmetered bandwidth on upper plans, and free Cloudflare CDN
+• Stellar Shared Hosting — Three tiers (Stellar, Stellar Plus, Stellar Business) with SSD storage, unmetered bandwidth on upper plans, and free Cloudflare CDN

-• EasyWP — A managed WordPress hosting product that's surprisingly fast and stripped-down (starts around $3.88/mo)
+• EasyWP — A managed WordPress hosting product that's surprisingly fast and no-frills (starts around $3.88/mo)

-• cPanel access — Real cPanel, not a proprietary imitation.
-Developers love this, and honestly, I think losing cPanel access is one of the most underrated frustrations people run into with budget hosts
+• cPanel access — Real cPanel, not some knockoff panel.
+Developers love this, and losing cPanel access is honestly one of the most underrated frustrations people run into with budget hosts

 • Free WhoisGuard — Domain privacy protection included forever, not just year one